jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) income tax of the shareholder; and
   (b) non-resident withholding tax (NRWT) or resident withholding tax (RWT) of the company.
 Relationship with subpart RM
-(4) The refund is made despite sections RM 2 to RM 5 (which relate to refunds of excess tax) and RM 18 to RM 21 (which relate to limits on refunds), but subject to the other provisions of this Act.
+(4) The refund is made despite sections RM 2 and RM 4 (which relate to refunds of excess tax).
 Adjustments to accounts
 (5) If the Commissioner has been notified of the recovery and has amended an assessment as described in subsection (2), a credit or debit (as applicable) arises as at the date of recovery, and must be recorded in—
   (a) the imputation credit account of the company; or